 In addition to saving on your car insurance costs by asking for a homeowner’s discount, you should also inquire about bundling your homeowner’s insurance with the company you already use for car insurance, as this can save you a lot of additional money in the long run.

 Many insurance carriers require proof of homeownership in order to receive the homeowners’ discount.
 The discount is significant and insurance carriers want to verify the discount is being applied properly to the qualifying candidates.

 Qualifying Proof of Home Ownership

 Often, one or more of the following documents will suffice

 Of course, you should check the requirements on your insurer’s website or ask your insurance agent directly.

 How to Add a Home Owner Discount

-If you were not a homeowner at the time you purchased your car insurance policy; you will need to request the discount be added once you do own a home.
-The best advice is to look for a home insurance policy with your car insurance.
+If you were not a homeowner at the time you purchased your car insurance policy, you will need to request that the discount be added once you do own a home.
+The best advice is to look for a home insurance policy at the same time you’re renewing your car insurance.
 In doing so, you will not only receive the homeowner discount but also the multi-policy discount.
 Make sure to check with your insurance agent or carrier to verify quotes and discounts.

 Consider Buying More Coverage

 Now that you are a homeowner, you have more significant assets to your name than you did as a renter.
 Unfortunately, this also means that if you are in a wreck and the damage exceeds what your insurance will pay, the aggrieved party can come after your home.
 To avoid letting this terrible thing happen, consider raising the amount of bodily injury coverage you have.